Skip to the main content of the page

 ODOE also serves as a member of the Construction Industry Energy Board and has participated with previous energy code committees offering energy efficiency guidance and recommendations.

-Additionally, ODOE participates in state and regional workgroups that may impact or focus on energy codes in Oregon, offering state-level perspectives on energy code discussions and analysis.
+Additionally, ODOE participates in state and regional workgroups that may affect focus on energy codes in Oregon, offering state-level perspectives on energy code discussions and analysis.

 Oregon Energy Code Stakeholder Panel

-In 2020, ODOE began convening convening monthly stakeholder meetings to discuss energy code development and code specifications and calculations, and to inform ODOE's code consultation to Oregon’s Building Codes Division.
+In 2020, ODOE began convening periodic stakeholder meetings, referred to as the Oregon Energy Code Stakeholder Panel, to facilitate outreach and discuss energy code development, code specifications, calculations, and other topics to inform ODOE's code consultation to Oregon's Building Codes Division.
 This work is part of an effort to achieve directives included in Governor Brown's Executive Order 20-04.

 Built Environment Efficiency Working Group